Living fossil: Evolution and living fossils

 The term living fossil is usually reserved for species or larger clades that are exceptional for their lack of morphological diversity and their exceptional conservatism, and several hypotheses could explain morphological stasis on a geologically long time-scale.
 Early analyses of evolutionary rates emphasized the persistence of a taxon rather than rates of evolutionary change.
 Contemporary studies instead analyze rates and modes of phenotypic evolution, but most have focused on clades that are thought to be adaptive radiations rather than on those thought to be living fossils.
 Thus, very little is presently known about the evolutionary mechanisms that produce living fossils or how common they might be.
 Some recent studies have documented exceptionally low rates of ecological and phenotypic evolution despite rapid speciation.
 This has been termed a "non-adaptive radiation" referring to diversification not accompanied by adaptation into various significantly different niches.
 Such radiations are explanation for groups that are morphologically conservative.
 Persistent adaptation within an adaptive zone is a common explanation for morphological stasis.
 The subject of very low evolutionary rates, however, has received much less attention in the recent literature than that of high rates.

 Living fossils are not expected to exhibit exceptionally low rates of molecular evolution, and some studies have shown that they do not.
 For example, on tadpole shrimp (Triops), one article notes, "Our work shows that organisms with conservative body plans are constantly radiating, and presumably, adapting to novel conditions...
 I would favor retiring the term 'living fossil' altogether, as it is generally misleading."
 Some scientists instead prefer a new term stabilomorph, being defined as "an effect of a specific formula of adaptative strategy among organisms whose taxonomic status does not exceed genus-level.
 A high effectiveness of adaptation significantly reduces the need for differentiated phenotypic variants in response to environmental changes and provides for long-term evolutionary success."

 The question posed by several recent studies pointed out that the morphological conservatism of coelacanths is not supported by paleontological data.
-In addition, it was shown recently that studies concluding that a slow rate of molecular evolution is linked to morphological conservatism in coelacanths are biased by the a priori hypothesis that these species are 'living fossils'.
+In addition, it was shown in the 2010s that studies concluding that a slow rate of molecular evolution is linked to morphological conservatism in coelacanths are biased by the a priori hypothesis that these species are "living fossils".
 Accordingly, the genome stasis hypothesis is challenged by the recent finding that the genome of the two extant coelacanth species L. chalumnae and L. menadoensis contain multiple species-specific insertions, indicating transposable element recent activity and contribution to post-speciation genome divergence.
 Such studies, however, challenge only a genome stasis hypothesis, not the hypothesis of exceptionally low rates of phenotypic evolution.